 Now, consider $\P$ as an $\textbf{O}_C$-algebra with $\textbf{O}_C$ being the operad of simplicial $C$-colored operads.
-The above remark suggests that we can make use of $\P^{c} := \diag(\sH^{\textbf{O}_C}_\bullet \P)$ as (another) cofibrant model for $\P$.
-By the first paragraph, it suffices to verify that the map $\varphi_{\P^{c}}$ is a weak equivalence.
-To this end, we just need to show that the map $\varphi_{\P^{c}_{(n)}}$ is a weak equivalence for every $n$.
-More precisely, we have that (The second identification is because of the fact that $\textbf{O}_C$ is a discrete operad).
-In particular, $\P^{c}_{(n)}$ is a discrete free $\textbf{O}_C$-algebra.
-Note that a free $\textbf{O}_C$-algebra is the same as the free operad generated by a \textit{free symmetric sequence} (i.e., symmetrization of a nonsymmetric sequence).
+Remark \ref{r:hochschildresalg} suggests that we can make use of $\P^{c} := \diag(\sH^{\textbf{O}_C}_\bullet \P)$ as (another) cofibrant model for $\P$.
+By the above paragraph, it suffices to verify that the map $\varphi_{\P^{c}}$ is a weak equivalence and to this end, we just need to show that the map $\varphi_{\P^{c}_{n}}$ is a weak equivalence for every $n$.
+By construction, we have (The second identification is because of the fact that $\textbf{O}_C$ is a discrete operad).
+In particular, $\P^{c}_{n}$ is a discrete free $\textbf{O}_C$-algebra.
+This is in fact equivalent to saying that $\P^{c}_{n}$ is the symmetrization of a discrete free nonsymmetric operad.

-By the second paragraph, we can assume without loss of generality that $\P$ is the free operad generated by a discrete free symmetric sequence or alternatively, $\P$ is the symmetrization of a discrete free nonsymmetric operad.
+$\textbf{Step 2.}$ By the first step, we can assume without loss of generality that $\P$ is the symmetrization of a discrete free nonsymmetric operad.
 Nevertheless, for the remainder we just need to assume that $\P$ is the symmetrization of a nonsymmetric operad $\Q$, i.e., $\P =\Sym(\Q)$ (see \S \ref{s:operad}).
-Back to the first paragraph, we therefore have to show that the map $ \varphi_{\Sym(\Q)} : \diag(\E \sH_\bullet\Sym(\Q)) \lrar \Sym(\Q)$ is a weak equivalence of operads.
-This is in fact equivalent to our original problem: proving that $\LL\E\Sym(\Q) \cong \Sym(\Q)$.
+Observe that the symmetrization functor lifts to the functors